borma425/2222press/README.md

 * package-lock.json

 also you can delete optional:
 * tailwind.config.js

-but You don't need to delete the tailwind.config.js  file, it will be recognized automatically next time when you install
+but You don't need to delete the **tailwind.config.js**  file, it will be recognized automatically next time when you install

 It will not be created again, do not worry

- This is how you can upload the template in a smaller size and reuse it again locally without tailwind.config.js gf file customizations
+ This is how you can upload the template in a smaller size and reuse it again locally without **tailwind.config.js** file customizations